MASTER OF COUNSELLING (ADVANCED)

 Pre Requisite :

-The Master of Counselling (Advanced) is a 12-month course initiated by ECTA, the leading provider of counselling courses in Singapore.
+The Masters in Counselling (Advanced) is a 12-month course initiated by ECTA, the leading provider of counselling courses in Singapore.
 It is the third and final stage of a 24-month “nested suite” course that also includes Stage 1: Graduate Certificate of Counselling, and Stage 2: Graduate Diploma of Counselling.

 Total Credit Points: 100.0